 Where can I get StatTag?

 Click here to download the software for free.
-Prior to downloading you will be asked a few simple questions.

 Should I cite StatTag?

 Is StatTag free to use?

 Yes.
 StatTag is made available under the MIT License, which allows free use.